Removing State from Network Functions

 The concept of Security groups replacing subnet-level firewalls with per-VM firewalls/ACLs.
 With this approach, there is no traffic tromboning or single choke points.
 It can be implemented with Cloudstack, OpenStack ( Neutron plugin extension ), and VMware vShield Edge.
 Security groups are elementary; you assign VMs and specify filters between groups.

 Security groups are suitable for policy-based filtering but don’t consider other functionality where data plane states are required for replay attacks.
-Security groups give you echo-based functionality and should be good enough for current TCP stacks that have been hardened over the last 30 years.
+Security groups give you echo-based functionality, which should be good enough for current TCP stacks that have been hardened over the last 30 years.
 But if you require full stateful inspection and do not regularly patch your servers, then you should implement a complete stateful-based firewall.

 Data Center Design with Active Active design